-No matter how big or small your wedding, it is inevitable that a lot of people will have contributed in a lot of different ways to make it happen.
-It’s only polite to thank these people for their love, support and hard work in the lead-up to the big day (and for all those years before!).
+No matter how big or small your wedding, a lot of people will have contributed in a lot of different ways to make it happen.
+It’s only polite to thank these people for their love, support and hard work.
 This is not just a social nicety either.
-You will likely be overwhelmed by the love your friends and family show, and eager to have the opportunity to show your gratitude in some small way.
-A great idea for this is to send photo thank you cards.
+You will likely be eager to show your gratitude in some small way.

-Like everything else wedding-related, a little bit of organisation and forethought goes a long way here.
-Try to have your thank you cards in your hands before the wedding actually happens, as well as all the necessary details of your guests.
+TIP: If possible, have your thank you cards in your hands before the wedding actually happens, as well as all the necessary details of your guests.
 Keep a running list of people who gave you gifts, helped with the wedding, or otherwise showed you support during this time.
 Note down what they did or what they gave you so that you can thank them specifically.
-Writing these sort of details down can feel a little bit awkward, like you’re keeping account of who was the most generous, but it’s worth pushing past the awkwardness of writing such a list to avoid an even more awkward situation: forgetting to thank somebody for something, or thanking them for the wrong gift!
+Writing these sort of details down can feel a little bit awkward, like you’re keeping an account of who was the most generous, but it’s worth pushing past the awkwardness of writing such a list to avoid an even more awkward situation: forgetting to thank somebody for something, or thanking them for the wrong gift!

 You should get started on your thank you notes as soon after the wedding as possible, as they should ideally be sent out within three months of the big day.
-If you had a large wedding that doesn’t leave you a lot of time!
-It’s best to try to power through some each day to pace yourself and make sure you can give attention to each one.
+If you had a large wedding, that doesn’t leave you a lot of time!
+It’s best to try to power through some each day, to pace yourself, and make sure you can give attention to each one.
 You can even begin to write your thank yous as gifts and calls come in before the wedding.
 With the right supplies, it will feel like a treat to sit down and knock out a few notes!
-Or if it was a baby shower you had be sure to send out baby shower thank you cards.

 Now to the nitty-gritty: how do you word the things?
 It can seem completely overwhelming.